[Updated January 13, 2023]

 HOURS: Mon to Thu 11AM-8PM; Fri 11AM-8:30PM; Closed Saturdays & Sundays

-Located just 4 miles from Downtown Waynesville in tiny Clyde NC (just east of Lake Junaluska), this funky Southern eatery offers the area’s best Skillet Fried Chicken– moist, tender, with just the right crispy crunch to the coating.
+Located just 4 miles from Downtown Waynesville in tiny Clyde NC (just east of Lake Junaluska), this funky Southern eatery offers the area’s best Skillet Fried Chicken– moist, tender, with a crispy crunch to the coating.

-Strangely enough, their sides were even more impressive.
-The lightly battered Fried Squash and Fried Green Tomatoes are arguably the best we’ve ever had, and the Sweet Potato Casserole reminded me of one my mom used to make.
+Their sides were even more impressive.
+The lightly battered Fried Squash and Fried Green Tomatoes are arguably the best we’ve ever had, and the Sweet Potato Casserole reminded me of the one my mom used to make.

-The Blue Rooster Southern Grill menu is full of other great entree options, from Low Country Fish & Grits and the Rather Be Fishin’ Po Boy to the Carolina Pulled Pork Platter and North Georgia Chicken Tenders.
+Blue Rooster Southern Grill’s menu is full of other great entree options, from Low Country Fish & Grits and the Rather Be Fishin’ Po Boy to the Carolina Pulled Pork Platter and North Georgia Chicken Tenders.

-But, to be honest, I’d happily go back and have their Cast Iron Buttermilk Cornbread and the “pick 4 veggies” Farmer’s Supper, because every side we tried tasted like it’d been harvested fresh that morning.
+But, to be honest, I’d happily go back and have their Cast Iron Buttermilk Cornbread and the “pick 4 veggies” Farmer’s Supper, because every side we tried tasted like it had been harvested fresh that morning.

 READ MORE: The 10 Best Hendersonville NC Restaurants

 111 N Main St, Waynesville NC • (828) 246-6111 • Official Website

 HOURS: Tue to Thu & Sun 4PM-9PM; Fri & Sat 4PM-10PM; Closed Sundays

 Opened by Executive Chef Nicolas Peek in 2017, the Downtown Waynesville restaurant’s mission is to elevate the concept of authentic Southern cuisine.